MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

   - Initial encryption of data stored in an existing column.

-  - Re-encrypting existing data in a column, e.g.:
+  - Re-encrypting existing data in a column, for example:

       - Rotating the column encryption key (re-encrypting the column with a new key).